Can weak-gravity, causality-violation arguments constrain modified gravity?: Time delays from geometry in dCS gravity

+Reproducing such a result from a scattering amplitude calculation would require having an incoming state with non-vanishing angular momentum.

-Let us discuss the above result in a bit more detail.
-The first thing we notice is that the spin correction to the travel time is a time advance, and not a time delay, i.e.~the term proportional to $a$ in Eq.~\eqref{eq:slow-rot-Kerr-time-delay} is strictly negative.
+Let us discuss the above results in a bit more detail.
+The first thing we notice is that the spin correction to the travel time is a time advance, and not a time delay, i.e.~the term proportional to $a$ in Eqs.~\eqref{eq:slow-rot-Kerr-time-delay} and~\eqref{eq:slow-rot-Kerr-Shapiro} is strictly negative because $b/b_0 < 1$ by convention.
 Of course, this time advance contribution does not violate causality because the Kerr spin parameter cannot take arbitrarily large values.
-One could demand that the term proportional to $a$ be smaller than the second term in Eq.~\eqref{eq:slow-rot-Kerr-time-delay} to find a ``causality constraint'' on the spin of black holes.
+One could demand that the term proportional to $a$ be smaller than the second term in Eq.~\eqref{eq:slow-rot-Kerr-time-delay} or in Eq.~\eqref{eq:slow-rot-Kerr-Shapiro} to find a ``causality constraint'' on the spin of black holes.
 This, of course, would yield a constraint that (i) would be outside the regime of validity of the Kerr solution (i.e.~when $a>M$, the Kerr black hole contains a naked singularity), (ii) would be outside the regime of the slow-rotation approximation used to derive this constraint.
-The term proportional to $a$ in Eq.~\eqref{eq:slow-rot-Kerr-time-delay} was derived \textit{assuming} that it would lead to a small correction to the Schwarzschild black hole case (because of the small spin expansion in Eq.~\eqref{eq:small-spin}), and thus, no ``causality constraint'' on spin is actually possible.
+The term proportional to $a$ in Eqs.~\eqref{eq:slow-rot-Kerr-time-delay} and~\eqref{eq:slow-rot-Kerr-Shapiro} was derived \textit{assuming} that it would lead to a small correction to the Schwarzschild black hole case (because of the small spin expansion in Eq.~\eqref{eq:small-spin}), and thus, no ``causality constraint'' on spin is actually possible.